dannycab/phy481msu/assignments/homework6.md

 You will not get full credit for this problem unless your work clearly shows how you this solution is developed.

-## 4. Zen and the Art of Multipole Expansion
+## 4. Zen and the Art of the Multipole Expansion

 Developing intuition about the dominant contribution to the field that you are looking at will serve you very well in the future.
 In this problem, you will look at a few charge distributions (blue - positive charge; orange - negative charge) and discuss what the dominant contribution (monopole, dipole, quadrapole) to the field would be far from the distribution (as $r \rightarrow \infty$).